-The Options available in the Tools menu provide options that allow you to customize scroll borders, mouse mode settings, Single Cursor mode, auto color calibration, hot key configuration, keyboard type, broadcast port, and logging.
+The Options available in the Tools menu allow you to customize scroll borders, mouse mode settings, Single Cursor mode, auto color calibration, hot key configuration, keyboard type, broadcast port, and logging.

-To configure the general options in MPC:
+► To configure the general options in MPC:

 1. Choose Tools > Options.
 The Options dialog appears and displays the General tab by default.